ellipsephp/dispatcher/README.md

 // Get a dispatcher factory.
 $factory = new DispatcherFactory;

-// A dispatcher using any value as middleware and request handler can be created...
 // Please note the request handler comes before the middleware because middleware are optional.
-// We'll see why in the next section.
-$dispatcher1 = $factory(new SomeRequestHandler, ['some_middleware']);
+$dispatcher = $factory(new SomeRequestHandler, [new SomeMiddleware]);
-$dispatcher2 = $factory('some_request_handler');

-// ... but here an Ellipse\Dispatcher\Exceptions\MiddlewareTypeException is thrown.
-$dispatcher1->handle($request);
+// Here the request goes through SomeMiddleware and SomeRequestHandler.
+$dispatcher->handle($request);

-// ... but here an Ellipse\Dispatcher\Exceptions\RequestHandlerTypeException is thrown.
+// Here a RequestHandlerTypeException is thrown.
-$dispatcher2->handle($request);
+$dispatcher = $factory('some_request_handler', [new SomeMiddleware]);
 ```

 So what's the point you may ask.

-The point of `DispatcherFactory` is to be decorated by other factories resolving the given values as Psr-15 middleware/request handler before delegating the dispatcher creation to the original `DispatcherFactory`.
-It is a starting point for such factory decorators (also called resolvers) which ensure the produced dispatcher would fail nicely when some values are not resolved as Psr-15 instances.
+The point of `DispatcherFactory` is to be decorated by other factories resolving the given values as Psr-15 middleware/request handler before delegating the dispatcher creation to the decorated `DispatcherFactoryInterface` until it hits the original `DispatcherFactory`.
+It is a starting point for such factory decorators (also called resolvers) which ensure the `Dispatcher` creation fails when the request handler is not resolved as a Psr-15 instance by any decorators.

 It is recommended for factory decorators to implement `Ellipse\DispatcherFactoryInterface` so they can also be decorated by other decorators.

+Also don't forget implementations of `Iterator` can be used as middleware list so it is easy to wrap the given list inside an iterator resolving them on the fly.

 Here is an example of callable resolving using the `Ellipse\Dispatcher\CallableResolver` class from the [ellipse/dispatcher-callable](https://github.com/ellipsephp/dispatcher-callable) package: